-Loneliness is a sensation we will all feel at some point in our lives.
+Loneliness is something we all may experience at some point in our lives.
 For many, it’s a feeling that only lasts a moment, appearing in certain situations.
-Others, however, may feel lonely all or most of the time.
+But others may feel lonely all or most of the time.

 It’s common to mistake being alone as feeling lonely.
-But choosing to be alone is a positive thing.
-It’s a conscious decision that can be restorative, re-energising and calming.
+But choosing to be alone can be a positive thing.
+It’s a conscious decision that can be restorative, re-energising, and calming.
 The feeling of loneliness isn’t a choice.
 It comes from a feeling of being disconnected from others.

 - losing a loved one

 - loss of contentment or enjoyment in your work